 The Wedding Deck Giving Tree

 It has seen many beautiful weddings and witnessed the thrill of new and old relationships and whispered dreams and promises.
-It has also seen the change of many a season and the tragedy these seasons sometimes bring.
+The magnificent tree has also seen the change of many a season and the tragedy these seasons sometimes bring.

 It experienced the Memorial Day flood in May of 2015 withstanding the powerful surge of water as it watch the destruction and devastation that followed.
 On a more positive note, it helped create a Winter Wonderland during the Wimberley “Blizzard” of 2017.